hmurari/pythonqa/docs/test-suites.md

-# Chapter 9: Test Automation Suites
+# Test Automation Suites

 In this chapter, we will delve into the core aspects of building and organizing efficient test automation suites for Python applications.
 As the complexity of software systems grows, it becomes increasingly important to ensure that your application is thoroughly tested and reliable.
 An effective test automation suite can be a powerful tool in achieving this goal.

-## 9.1 Modular and Reusable Code
+## Modular and Reusable Code

 In this section, we will discuss the significance of creating modular and reusable code in test automation suites.
 Writing modular code involves breaking down your test suite into smaller, self-contained units, while reusable code is designed to be easily shared and utilized across multiple test cases.
 Both of these principles are essential for building efficient, maintainable, and scalable test automation suites.